yanbixing/Data-Science-Knowledge-Notes/statistics/ab_testing/ab_testing.md

      - $\alpha$: significance level
      - $1-\beta$: sensitivity (statistical power)
    - Need to consider about unit of diversion, population, duration.(?)
-4. Collect data for experimental group and control group. (?)
+4. Determine/split experimental and control group, and collect data.
    - Duration: how long the experiment will run
    - Exposure: what fraction of user you want to expose to experimental group.
    - Learning effect (see below.)